Titouaaaan/ChessCoach/README.md

 2. Set up the environment variables:
    - Create a `.env` file in the root directory.
-   - Add your API key in the file under GEMINI_API_KEY="yourapikey" (link in previous section for free keys)
+   - Add your API key in the file under GOOGLE_API_KEY="yourapikey" (link in previous section for free keys)

 3. Initialize the database (you might need to initialize and generate it too):
    ```sh